Richard N. Current: Life

 Born in Colorado City, Colorado, Current graduated in 1934 from Oberlin College with a B.A., in 1935 from The Fletcher School of Law and Diplomacy at Tufts University with an M.A., and in 1940 from the University of Wisconsin-Madison with a PhD.
 At Wisconsin, he studied under William B. Hesseltine.
-His doctoral dissertation was on "Thaddeus Stevens, the Man and the Politician."
+He wrote a book titled "Old Thad Stevens: A Story of Ambition" while at the university.

-Within the United States, Current taught at Rutgers University, Hamilton College, Northern Michigan University, Lawrence University, Mills College, Salisbury State University, the University of Illinois, the University of North Carolina at Greensboro, and the University of Wisconsin-Madison.
+In the United States, Current taught at Rutgers University, Hamilton College, Northern Michigan University, Lawrence University, Mills College, Salisbury State University, the University of Illinois, the University of North Carolina at Greensboro, and the University of Wisconsin-Madison.
 Internationally, he lectured in Chile, Japan, India, and Antarctica.

 Current served as president of the Southern Historical Association in 1975.
-In addition, he was the editor and/or author of introductions in many other works, and published over 250 articles.
+In addition, he was the editor of and author of introductions to many other works and published over 250 articles.
 His papers are in the Rare Book Room of the University of North Carolina at Greensboro.

-His first wife of 45 years Rose Bonar died in 1983, after which in 1984 he married Marcia Ewing, who co-wrote a biography of dancer Loie Fuller with him.
-His final book, a collection of translations of writings by the Norwegian author Knut Hamsun was published in 2003.
+His first wife of 45 years Rose Bonar died in 1983, and in 1984 he married Marcia Ewing, who co-wrote a biography of dancer Loie Fuller with him.
+His final book, a collection of translations of writings by the Norwegian author Knut Hamsun, was published in 2003.

-He died in Boston, Massachusetts on October 26, 2012 at age 100 of Parkinson's disease, and was buried in Greensboro, North Carolina.
+He died in Boston, Massachusetts, on October 26, 2012, at age 100 of Parkinson's disease and was buried in Greensboro, North Carolina.